-When discussing about sustainability within the hotel sector, one of the main issues that are analyzed in the data collection phase is the hotel infrastructure, looking at it from an environmental perspective.
-We take into account the cost of supplies, information on recent changes or improvements, consumption of supplies, waste management, and natural resources, etc.
+When we talk about sustainability within the hotel sector, one of the primary aspects analyzed during the data collection phase is the hotel infrastructure, viewed through an environmental lens.
+We consider the cost of supplies, recent changes or improvements, consumption of supplies, waste management, and natural resources, among other factors.

-With a view to positive social impact, we train our employees to make them better professionals and better people, to teach them how to achieve their goals, and to make them part of the company's collective goals.
+In terms of positive social impact, we strive to train our employees to not only become better professionals but also better individuals.
+We aim to teach them how to achieve their goals and align them with the collective goals of the company.

 Source: Room Mate Hotels

 The fashion industry is one of the most damaging and polluting sectors.
 Therefore, textile brands must go beyond using organic materials and embrace upcycling and recycling.
 The textile industry significantly affects global water consumption and greenhouse gas emissions.
 Thus, choosing ecological and recycled fabrics can reduce both environmental and social impacts.

 Upcycling, a practice I am particularly passionate about, involves repurposing dead-stock garments or dismantling them to obtain fabrics for other garments.
 This process is more eco-friendly than recycling, which involves reworking fabrics to obtain new yarn.